Our Minister and Staff

 Reverend Tracey Robinson-Harris

-Reverend Robinson-Harris will begin serving as interim minister August 15, 2018.
-This will be her sixth interim ministry; she is very experienced in leading congregations through the changes that come along with moving from one settled minister to another.
+Reverend Robinson-Harris started serving as interim minister August 15, 2018.
+This is her sixth interim ministry; she is very experienced in leading congregations through the changes that come along with moving from one settled minister to another.

 The Reverend Robinson-Harris received her MDiv and her Doctorate in Divinity (DMin) from Vanderbilt Divinity School in the 80’s.
 She had a settled ministry as the Associate Minister at the Community Church of New York UU from 1988-1995.
 She was a religious educator and she worked for the UUA for nearly 15 years.

 Tracey has been very active in social justice causes including being a part of an interfaith clergy group involved in support for Black Lives Matter, and is currently a member of the Unitarian Universalist Association’s (UUA) Journey Toward Wholeness Transformation Committee charged to monitor and assess the UUA’s progress toward becoming an anti-racist, anti-oppressive multicultural faith community

 When Tracey isn’t preaching, she and her dance partner participate in regional and national ballroom dance competitions.
 In the world of ballroom, she is what’s known as a ten-dancer; waltz, tango, foxtrot, Viennese waltz, and quickstep (the Standard dances), cha cha, samba, rumba, paso doble, and jive (the Latin dances).

 Claudia Keyian began her work as Music Director of First Parish in January of 2015.
 She directs the First Parish Choir, accompanies them on piano and organ, and sings solos.
 She also directs the Chalice Choir.